timtheteh/Profiler-and-Recommender-System/README.md

 In addition, the weighted case shows an extremely confident answer in its recommendation.
 The pagerank score of Document 5 far exceeds that of any other document in the list.
 This shows that a weighted case does help with providing more menaingful recommendations.

 ### Test 2: How do 'Class' nodes help with the document recommendation?
+### Result: 'Class' nodes improve the ranking of the documents, by forming seemingly unexpected connections between documents, hence forming a more robust 'for-you page' (similar to that of social media platforms)

 ![image](https://github.com/timtheteh/Profiler-and-Recommender-System/assets/76463517/63017060-da31-40c1-a908-7973b79328d8)